qrsouther/blueprint-app/README.md

 <table>
   <tr>
-    <td><strong>Source selection</strong></td>
+    <td><Strong>Source selection</Strong></td>
     <td>Dropdown menu to choose from all available Sources, or search by name.
 After selecting a Source, use the View Source button to go to the page where the Source macro is configured.</td>
   </tr>
   <tr>
-    <td><strong>Toggles tab</strong></td>
+    <td><Strong>Toggles tab</Strong></td>
     <td>Enable/disable toggles to display or hide content blocks.
 Descriptions will often accompany each toggle.
 Preview panel will live-update when toggles are switched.
 Toggle positions are auto-saved near-instantly.</td>
   </tr>
   <tr>
-    <td><strong>Write tab (Variables)</strong></td>
+    <td><Strong>Write tab (Variables)</Strong></td>
     <td>Text fields are available to input a value into each variable defined at the Source.
 Variable substitutions will update the preview panel beneath in real-time as you type. <br><br> *️⃣ Asterisks denote required variables (should not be left null).
 Variables without asterisks can be considered optional, and often are those that exist only within toggle blocks.<br><br>Variables, like Toggles, can have accompanying descriptions -- particularly in cases where the variable's meaning is not-obvious based on its name.
 Variables can and usually will have generic example text which is displayed as a placeholder, to help users see what the variable input expects (i.e., a single word, versus a standalone sentence, versus a full paragraph).
-    <br><br>Variable inputs, like toggle settings, are auto-saved near-instantly.<br><br><strong>Tip:</strong> ✅ will appear to the right of variables' input fields as you fill them in.
+    <br><br>Variable inputs, like toggle settings, are auto-saved near-instantly.<br><br><Strong>Tip:</Strong> ✅ will appear to the right of variables' input fields as you fill them in.
 Turn all your variable lines green!</td>
   </tr>
   <tr>
-    <td><strong>Custom tab<br></strong></td>
+    <td><Strong>Custom tab<br></Strong></td>
     <td>Insert custom, free-written paragraphs of your own content at any position (Placement) within the Embed's content field.
 You can insert multiple external or internal custom paragraphs, but use discretion -- the more custom content you write, the less standard your client's approach may be.<br><br>Users no longer need to write freeform content outside of/beneath the excerpted content macro, as was the case with MultiExcerpts.
 Custom insertions are integrated directly into the Embed's content structure at specified positions.<br><br>The preview panel below will show complete rendered content, including custom insertions and internal notes.<br><br>📝 External content paragraphs will appear within the Blueprint document supplied to the client.
-SeatGeek employees and the client alike can read these custom insertions. <br><br>🔒 Internal Notes will <strong>not</strong> be visible to clients at all; they will only be visible within the Confluence page of the Blueprint, and only to other SeatGeek employees.
-Internal Notes act as inline footnotes, and will be marked with a superscript number in the Embed's rendered view (again, only visible internally); those numbers match to the notes which are saved and shown within the <em>🔒 Internal Notes</em> panel displayed at the bottom of the Embed.<br><br><strong>Tip:</strong> Use Internal Notes to stash links to Jira tickets, Slack conversations, or background information that only your SeatGeek teammates need to know about.
+SeatGeek employees and the client alike can read these custom insertions. <br><br>🔒 Internal Notes will <Strong>not</Strong> be visible to clients at all; they will only be visible within the Confluence page of the Blueprint, and only to other SeatGeek employees.
+Internal Notes act as inline footnotes, and will be marked with a superscript number in the Embed's rendered view (again, only visible internally); those numbers match to the notes which are saved and shown within the <em>🔒 Internal Notes</em> panel displayed at the bottom of the Embed.<br><br><Strong>Tip:</Strong> Use Internal Notes to stash links to Jira tickets, Slack conversations, or background information that only your SeatGeek teammates need to know about.
 The reasoning and context behind the ways a SeatGeek client does things is the most valuable part of every Blueprint!</td>
   </tr>
 </table>